-It looks like below screenshot:
+It looks like the below screenshot:

 I’d recommend using the vnStat program for your Linux or Ubuntu-based online server to monitor the server bandwidth and network traffic usage without worries.

-You can actually cross-validate the usage billing from your cloud host or VPS provider with vnStat data.
+You can cross-validate the usage billing from your cloud host or VPS provider with vnStat data.
 No sudden shocks!

 We have listed some of the frequently asked questions related to server bandwidth estimates: